basho/basho_docs/source/languages/en/riak/dev/using/search.md

 ### Bucket Types

 Since Riak 2.0, Basho suggests you [[use bucket types|Using Bucket Types]] to namespace all buckets you create.
-Bucket types have a lower overhead within the cluster than the default bucket namespace, but require an additional setup step in on commandline.
+Bucket types have a lower overhead within the cluster than the default bucket namespace, but require an additional setup step on the commandline.

 ```bash
 riak-admin bucket-type create animals '{"props":{"search_index":"famous"}}'